prashil107/OpenRate_Boost/README.md

 Script slow or seems stuck?
 Large data, small batch size, and CPU-only all slow down training.
 Print logs and test on a dataset sample.

-License
-This project is freely available under the MIT License.